python/devguide/committing.rst

 entries.

 Second, make sure the patch does not break backwards-compatibility without a good reason.
-This means :ref:`running the test suite <runtests>` to make sure everything still passes.
+This means :ref:`running the entire test suite <runtests>` to make sure everything still passes.
 It also means that if semantics do change there must be a good reason for the breakage of code the change will cause (and it **will** break someone's code).
 If you are unsure if the breakage is worth it, ask on python-dev.

 Third, ensure the patch is attributed correctly by adding the contributor's name to ``Misc/ACKS`` if they aren't already there (and didn't add themselves